Inviting Yourself To Social Events

 - Even if it's occasionally fine, it isn't something anyone should make a habit of doing, or take it for granted as a way to hang out with people.

 What's tricky about all of this is how much it depends on a mix of factors.
 In some circumstances it may be totally fine to invite yourself to an event where on paper it would seem like a stupid idea.
-Or just the opposite could happen, and it may be a bad move to invite yourself to an event where that kind of thing is commonly okay.
+Or just the opposite could happen, and it may be a bad move to invite yourself to an outing where that kind of thing is commonly okay.

 Situations where it's generally okay to invite yourself